18 Oct Should medical students learn statistics?

 I would therefore not encourage a young doctor who does not wish to make statistics his profession, from learning to program on this type of software.

 I can give you the example of one of my paediatrician residents who completed a Master 2 in biostatistics last year.
 She learned to use R, to perform data management and logistic regressions, and then submitted her paper.
-The reviewers ask him to carry out additional analyses.
+The reviewers asked her to carry out additional analyses.
 Today, she no longer understands her code, and needs the help of a statistician to move forward..

 Statistical software with a graphical interface